Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 • Timely castration can minimize this behavior.

-• Clean marked areas thoroughly with enzymatic cleaners to remove the odor.
+• Thoroughly clean the marked areas with enzymatic cleaners to remove the odor.

 3. Heat in female cats